kernelkit/infix/doc/developers-guide.md

 on Buildroot to finalize the target filesystem and generate the images.
 The final `run` argument is explained below.

+### `confd`

+The Infix `src/confd/` is the engine of the system.
+Currently it is a plugin for `systemd-plugind` and contains XPath subscriptions to all the supported YANG models.

+There are essentially two ways of adding support for a new YANG model:

+ - The [sysrepo way][3], or
+ - The Infix way, using libsrx (the `lydx_*()` functions)

+The former is well documented in sysrepo, and the latter is best taught by example, e.g., `src/confd/src/infix-dhcp.c`.
+Essentially libsrx is a way of traversing the libyang tree instead of fetching changes by XPath.

+When working with `confd` you likely want to enable full debug mode, this is how you do it:

+ 1. Open the file `package/confd/confd.conf`
+ 2. Uncomment the first line `set DEBUG=1`
+ 3. Change the following line to add `-v3` at the end

+        [S12345] sysrepo-plugind -f -p /run/confd.pid -n -- Configuration daemon

+Now you can rebuild `confd`, just as described above, and restart Infix:

+    make confd-rebuild all run

 Testing
 -------